bmx-ng/bmx-site/docs/api/brl/brl_blitz.md

 Default is used in a Select block to mark a code section that is executed if all prior Case statements fail.
 End Rem

+SuperStrict

-a$=Input("What is your favorite color?") a$=lower(a$)	'make sure the answer is lower case
+Local a:String = Input("What is your favorite color?")
+a=Lower(a)	'make sure the answer is lower case

-Select a$
+Select a
-	case "yellow" Print "You a bright and breezy" case "blue" Print "You are a typical boy" case "pink" Print "You are a typical girl" default Print "You are quite unique!"
+	Case "yellow" Print "You a bright and breezy"
+	Case "blue" Print "You are a typical boy"
+	Case "pink" Print "You are a typical girl"
+	Default Print "You are quite unique!"
 End Select
 ```